Set Up Storyly Bar

 This section is valid if you are using Storyly SDK version 1.16.0 or higher.

-This guide shows you how to customize the story group view's style.
+This guide shows you how to customize the Story Group view's style.
 Storyly provides three different pre-defined story group styles; Small, Large and Custom.
-However, if you want to use different style other than these pre-defined ones or if pre-defined ones do not satisfy your expectations then you should follow this section.
+However, if you want to use a different style other than these pre-defined ones or if pre-defined ones do not satisfy your expectations then you should follow this section.

 🚧